Avoid these costly auto insurance mistakes.

 Finally, if you are not applying for every discount that you qualify for, then you are overpaying for your auto insurance.
 This is why it’s so important to do some research and learn about all the discounts that you may have access to.
 You may be surprised to find out that you are eligible for considerable auto insurance savings.

 These are some of the costly auto insurance mistakes that you should avoid.
 Do you have additional questions regarding your car insurance needs?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.